feliam/pysymemu/README.md

    -h, --help           show this help message and exit --worspace WORSPACE  A folder name fpor temporaries and results. (default pse_?????)
-   --sym SYM            Consider a filename as symbolic --stdin STDIN        A filename to pass as standar stdin (default: stdin) --stdout STDOUT      A filename to pass as standar stdout (default: stdout) --stderr STDERR      A filename to pass as standar stderr (default: stderr) --env ENV            A environment variable to pass to the program (ex.
+   --sym SYM            Consider a filename as symbolic --stdin STDIN        A filename to pass as standard stdin (default: stdin) --stdout STDOUT      A filename to pass as standard stdout (default: stdout) --stderr STDERR      A filename to pass as standard stderr (default: stderr) --env ENV            A environment variable to pass to the program (ex.
 VAR=VALUE)
 ```